 The holidays are firmly in the rearview mirror and it’s time to get back to work.
-And no matter when your fiscal year starts, January is a great time commit (or recommit!) to good bookkeeping habits…
+And no matter when your fiscal year starts, January is a great time to commit (or recommit!) to good bookkeeping habits…

 Capture Expense Receipts at the Time of Purchase

 If you ever find yourself scrambling to gather up your expense receipts after a business trip or when tax time rolls around, now would be a good time to commit to recording your receipts at the exact moment of purchase.
 Instead of holding onto a disorganized mass of receipts, snap a picture of them in the moment and file them right away.
-This is easy to do with Kashoo’s mobile apps (iPhone/iPad, Android).
+This is easy to do with Kashoo’s mobile apps.

 Set Due Date Reminders

-Once you’ve dedicated some time in your schedule to handling your books, why not set some automatic reminders while you’re at it?
+Once you’ve dedicated some time in your schedule to handle your books, why not set some automatic reminders while you’re at it?
 Keeping on top of deadlines and due dates for things like filing dates, invoice due dates, and regular bill payments will help you better manage your cash flow—and that means a healthier business.
 (Pro Tip: Set calendar reminders for the whole year.
 Have quarterly estimated tax payments due at intervals throughout the year?
 Set reminders for all of them so that they don’t sneak up on you!)

 Keep a Paper Trail